Optimum Publishing International: Patrick Brown

-China-related censorship attempts
+Twitter suspension

 In 2021, the publisher's Twitter accounts were suspended following the publisher's release of two books that alleged Chinese government connections to transnational organized crime and political influence operations in western democracies.
 Shortly afterwards Twitter suspended the publisher’s main Twitter accounts, as well at 5 affiliated promotional accounts including those for Optimum imprint Hidden Hand and author Sam Cooper.
 The National Review stated that the suspensions may have resulted from efforts by the United Front Work Department of the Chinese Communist Party to disrupt sales of the books.